-The Ficus genus counts hundreds of species, some of which are used to decorate homes indoors.
+The Ficus tree genus counts hundreds of species, several of which are perfect to decorate homes.

-Whether gnarled bonsai or shrub with giant leaves, take your pick!
+Whether gnarled bonsai with aerial roots or shrub with giant leaves, take your pick!

 Ficus benjamina, the most famous

 This is the ficus tree that comes to mind when the topic of ficus trees arises: with its shiny green leaves, dark or mottled colors, it has survived the worst of gardeners, since it can survive in very low light and even if watering has been forgotten for a while.

 Although it isn’t very original, this ficus tree is nonetheless worth its while thanks to its hardiness and its rapid growth in a luminous room: it can grow over 13 feet (4 meters) tall!

 And if it grows too fast for you, don’t worry: just prune it!

 - Read also: how to grow Ficus benjamina

 Ficus lyrata, the most trendy